cjspj/VM_SIEM_Lab/README.md

 # Build-a-SIEM
-My goal for this project is to document, configure, and manage a SIEM (Security information and event management), in a homelab enviroment.
+My goal for this project is to document, configure, modify, and manage a SIEM (Security information and event management), in a homelab enviroment.
 As well as implement cybersecurity tools to practice with.
 - VMware Workstation Pro running Ubuntu 22 and with Kali Linux
-- Setup, update, and configure Ubuntu to have the SIEM run 24/7
+- Setup, update, and configure Ubuntu to have the SIEM running 24/7
 - Setup and configure Wazuh
 - Deploy Kali Linux as an agent
 - Deploy Windows 10 and MacOS (Future)

 #  Step 1

 Download VMware , Ubuntu 22 ISO
 -https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html
 -https://ubuntu.com/download/desktop